The Waggoner Team

 Contributor, Editor and Publisher of the annual Waggoner Cruising Guide, co-author of Cruising the Virgin Islands, and nautical publisher and distributor at the Waggoner Store.

 Mark’s boating experience began at the age of 15 and has cruised the Greek Islands, the Bahamas, the Caribbean, Honduras, Mexico, Vietnam, and the Chesapeake Bay.
 Each year, he cruises to Waggoner Guide destinations in the San Juan Islands, Inside Passage and Southeast Alaska.

 Mark’s work can be found in Power Cruising, Pacific Yachting, Latitudes and Attitudes, Soundings, Dockside, Northwest Yachting Magazine.
-Mark also teaches seminars at Boat Show University, Fine Edge Nautical Seminars, Cruiser’s College, and is a guest speaker at yacht clubs.
+Mark also teaches seminars at Boat Show University, Fine Edge Nautical Seminars, and Cruiser’s College.